 Depending on the reason why someone is being deported from Canada, there are a number of approaches to take to stop deportation proceedings.
-The usual sequence of events go as follows:
+The usual sequence of events goes as follows:

 - The potential deportee receives a letter from CBSA requesting that he or she attend an “interview” at a local Canada Immigration Enforcement office (in Toronto this is known as the Greater Toronto Enforcement Centre or GTEC).
 This letter usually comes after some failed hearing or application the person has made to stay or remain in Canada.

-- The deportee attends this interview and is advised in writing that a removal date from Canada as been set, usually around a month later.
+- The deportee attends this interview and is advised in writing that a removal date from Canada has been set, usually around a month later.

 - At this stage, the person can either prepare to “pack their bags” or fight the removal or deportation order from Canada.
 Fighting the removal is a complicated process and should be handled by an immigration lawyer or professional.

 - In most cases, Canada Immigration will not agree to defer removal as it is their mandate to proceed with deportations for what they consider “deserving” cases.